jaggli/unit-test-workshop/README.md

 1. While the test suite is running, all files named `*.test.js` recursively inside the `./src/` directory are executed on each change made to a file.
 1. If everything went right, you should see something like this:
   ```
  PASS  src/hiker.test.js
   answer
-      ✓ to life the universe and everything (2ms)
+    ✓ to life the universe and everything (3ms)

 Test Suites: 1 passed, 1 total
 Tests:       1 passed, 1 total
 Snapshots:   0 total
-  Time:        0.07s
+Time:        0.946s
-  Ran all test suites matching "a".
+Ran all test suites.

 Watch Usage
-  › Press a to run all tests.
  › Press o to only run tests related to changed files.
  › Press p to filter by a filename regex pattern.
  › Press q to quit watch mode.
  › Press Enter to trigger a test run.

   ```